You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Let’s say you start looking out to plan your portfolio.
 You will want to combine different strategies and investment options.
 There are two main classic approaches that you need to consider in the mix - value investing vs growth investing.

 The experts at Wall Street generally classify stocks under the labels of value or growth.
-But in reality, there are many stocks that exhibit both elements.
-When creating a portfolio, it should have a blend of growth and value stocks.
-But, before you jump into choosing the different stocks, let’s understand what are value and growth stocks, and value investing vs growth investing.
+But in reality, many stocks exhibit both elements.
+When creating a portfolio, it should blend growth and value stocks.
+But before you choose the different stocks, let’s understand what value and growth stocks are and what value investing vs growth investing is.

 What is Value Investing?

-Value investors are always on the hunt for those hidden pieces of gold - stocks that are priced low but hold promise.
-The stocks are undervalued due to multiple reasons like a public relations crisis, or a recession in the industry.
-These investors buy stocks when they are underpriced and bet that the price will increase when others catch on.
-These stocks are generally known to have a lower price-to-earnings ratio but yield higher dividends.
-But there is a risk involved - the price might not appreciate as expected.
+Value investors are always searching for those hidden pieces of gold - stocks priced low but hold promise.
+The stocks are undervalued for multiple reasons, such as a public relations crisis or a recession.
+These investors buy underpriced stocks and bet the price will increase when others catch on.
+These stocks generally have a lower price-to-earnings ratio but yield higher dividends.
+But a risk is involved - the price might not appreciate as expected.

 What are the Pros and Cons of Value Investing?